TFT Mechanics Guide

 How to Roll Down

 Rolling quickly is arguably the first mechanical skill that comes to mind when you think of TFT.
 Some top ladder players are able to roll down all of their gold EXTREMELY quickly.
-This is also key for builds that like to hyper roll.
+This is key for making late game transitions.

 Rolling down 50+ gold in one turn, while also buying the same cost units to increase your odds can become quite daunting.
-In non hyper roll cases, rolling down and picking up multiple units and envisioning multiple comps to go for based on what you find will also be very daunting.
+Furthermore, picking up multiple units and envisioning multiple comps to go for based on what you find will also be very daunting.